mocarz21/My_CV_page/README.md

 ## Features

 - **Interactive UI**: Utilizes React components for a dynamic and responsive user experience.
+- **Bootstrap Integration**: Employs Bootstrap for responsive design and pre-styled components, enhancing the UI with a consistent and modern look.
 - **Theme Switching**: Incorporated theme switching functionality with light and dark modes.
 - **Responsive Design**: The layout adapts to different screen sizes, ensuring a seamless experience across devices.
 - **Scroll Animations**: Integrated scroll animations to enhance the visual appeal of the website.